David Cameron: I planned to sanction two Israeli Ministers – BBC News

 He said that there were “practical concerns” because sanctions require “a lot of effort” and that the Foreign Office sanctions director is already “heavily overwhelmed” by issues relating to Russia.

-Lord Cameron said the UK government should try to influence Israel by placing restrictions on some of Israel’s ministers, instead of taking the “wrong road” of suspending weapons exports.
+Lord Cameron said the UK government should try to Israel by placing restrictions on some of Israel’s ministers, instead of taking the “wrong road” of suspending weapons exports.

 Last month, the UK government limited arms sales to Israel citing a “clear” risk that the equipment could be misused to commit serious international law violations.